eric-cobb/es-security-demo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running, just clone this repo into a directory on your local host.
+To get a local copy up and running, just clone this repo into a directory on your local host
-Clone the repo
 ```sh
 git clone https://github.com/eric-cobb/es-security-demo.git
 ```